Thanks for stopping by my unbiased review of Facebook Cash Code!

 Scams usually drag big, popular, and trustworthy TV names into the picture.
 “Ads seen on FOX NEWS and CNN”, etc.

-It’s a tactic used for the fraudsters to gain your money.
+It’s a tactic used to gain your trust unethically.

 If you contact any of these channels about ‘FCC’, I can guarantee they’ve never heard of such a big pile of horse manure!